johnayling/edd-cps/README.md

 *In CPS License Manager - License Generators*

-Create a license generator for each EDD product
+Create a license generator for each EDD download

 *In EDD - Downloads*